 After numerous re-tellings and interpretations, this particular story became the commonplace of contemporary art history for some local social circles, namely those involved with ‘critical art’ or ‘civil society activism,’ while the vast majority of other social circles on the very same locale couldn’t care less; for those involved in it, this story became one of fascism and violence, or the one about the absence of the rule of law and of denying the institution of the autonomy of art.
 For the rest of society, those who just followed the headlines of the period, it flashed briefly as a piece of news, never to re-emerge again.
 Many would claim the situation is self-explanatory – pictures of rallies and demonstrations, Kosovo celebrating independence, unrest and looting on Belgrade streets, trashing and burning of shops and foreign embassies, politicians trembling about possible coalitions after the elections and similar imagery was beaming out 24/7 from all the papers and screens available.
 One modest exhibition in an independent gallery, however unusual and provoking it may have been at the time and however paradigmatic its outcome may have been for the situation on a wider social scale, couldn’t survive in the media for more then a few days.

-I was one of those who decided to support the exhibition, without entering into too much details about its conception and articulation, and however flawed I may find it in certain aspects to be; one of the obvious flaws of this way of representing is the matter of identification within the framework of ‘the politics of identity,’ where it was not possible for the Prishtina artists to escape the identification with ‘being Albanians’ and therefore ‘separatists,’ while the audience had only but two choices: you are coming to this exhibition to either support ‘the Albanian cause,’ or ‘to defend the integrity of Serbian territory’… But, after all, the exhibition was made by a certain ‘professional’ circle of friends and acquaintances for more-or-less the members and supporters of this same circle, and the ‘provocativeness’ surrounding it may only help to give the show some more focus of public attention and some additional media space, which is usually, considering contemporary critical art, right there below zero.
+I was one of those who decided to support the exhibition, without entering into too much details about its conception and articulation, and however flawed I may find it in certain aspects to be; one of the obvious flaws of this way of representing is the matter of identification within the framework of ‘the politics of identity,’ where it was not possible for the Prishtina artists to escape the identification with ‘being Albanians’ and therefore ‘separatists,’ while the audience had only but two choices: you are coming to this exhibition to either support ‘the Albanian cause,’ or ‘to defend the integrity of Serbian territory’… “The tradition of the oppressed teaches us that the ‘state of emergency’ in which we live is not the exception but the rule.
+We must attain to a conception of history that is in … Continue reading But, after all, the exhibition was made by a certain ‘professional’ circle of friends and acquaintances for more-or-less the members and supporters of this same circle, and the ‘provocativeness’ surrounding it may only help to give the show some more focus of public attention and some additional media space, which is usually, considering contemporary critical art, right there below zero.
 Yes, I did expect a strong reaction from different right-wing youth sects and hooligan gangs, and the activity on fascist forums and web sites indicated that the ultra-nationalistic block will once again instrumentalize the usual crowd of violent football supporters and fans of war criminals and famous gangsters from the recent past, so I was prepared for a very tense atmosphere and significant police presence; well then, around here we got used to ‘rough’ conditions of working in public – the exhibition was opened in Novi Sad, and somehow survived, so the similar could be expected in Belgrade – or so I thought.

 But, I never made it to the actual ‘opening.’
 For the chronology of the event from the perspective of where Jelena and I were at certain moments of the evening and what we could see or hear, you may read here, in the blogpost we wrote right after everything happened.
 Also, from there you can follow some links which could help a foreign reader to be introduced to certain characters and insignia which were part of this public performance.
 Once I eventually made it to the gallery, navigating around the police cordons, different raging gangs and other ‘obstacles,’ I conducted my own little forensic investigation and, based on that, constructed the following drama, involving three actors and a pair of Walter Benjamin’s socks.
 So now we start with the script…